lucadiliello/mrqa-lightning/README.md

     --num_workers 8 \
 ```

-or maybe on many GPUs my simply setting `--accelerator gpu --strategy ddp --devices 8` if you have a machine with 8 GPUs.
+If you wans to use many (say 8) GPUs, set `--accelerator gpu --strategy ddp --devices 8`.
 Please refer to (pytorch-lighting doc)[https://pytorch-lightning.readthedocs.io/en/stable/] for the training hyperparameters.

 Another example with multiple GPUs and many train files